mzampetakis/aquago/README.md

 ![alt text](doc/imgtransform.png "Image Transformation")

-Also at runtime application polls the Google's Drive folders for newly added images and if a new image is found, it is downloaded, transformed and then it just pops in the aquarium!
+Also, at runtime, application polls the Google's Drive folders for newly added images and if a new image is found, it is downloaded, transformed and then it just pops in the aquarium!
 That's quite convenient!

 ## Future Work
 * Run without the need of Google Drive usage.
 Work with local images placed in the corresponding folders.
 * Resize images with a more convenient way.
 Currently the resize is proportionally to original pixel/size.
 Make the resize proportion to screen size and object's real size (if possible 😁).
 * Improve the background removal algorithm (need better efficiency with decent performance)
+* Add some background noise.

 # Enjoy
 I hope you enjoy this app at least as I did while developing it and while I am watching this just working...